microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ## What Are Merge Semantics?

-Merge semantics define how `SharedTree` reconciles concurrent edits that affect the same (or related) parts of the shared document.
+Merge semantics define how `SharedTree` reconciles concurrent edits.

 ### Concurrent Edits